jimmynguyensd/markdown-blog-handlebars/content/comparisons/breaking-free-from-the-cms.md

 author: "Jimmy Nguyen"
 ---

-WordPress and Ghost are powerful platforms.
+There are powerful CMS platforms out there.
 They power a huge portion of the web, and for good reason.
 But for many individual writers and creators, they are overkill—a sledgehammer to crack a nut.
 The hidden cost is "tech debt," a slow accumulation of complexity that eventually grinds your productivity to a halt.

 Let's break down the real-world differences between a traditional CMS and this simple, file-based system.